trabianmatt/central-ledger/TransferGuide.md

 ```

 ## Step 3: Executing a transfer
-Now that the transfer is prepared, you are free to execute the transfer.
+Now that the transfer is prepared, you can execute the transfer.
 This consists of either fulfilling or cancelling the transfer.
 For this example, you will be fulfilling the transfer, because the transfer was prepared with an execution\_condition as opposed to a cancellation\_condition.
 Like before, more information can be found in the [API documentation.](API.md)

 #### Request
 ```